MUFall2020-BIT240/week5/README.md

 We also want to display data about the game on the screen so
 	my ma' can play without using the console
-- Create a "<p>" for the players name and hp
+- Create a paragraph tag for the players name and hp
-- Create a "<p>" for the current_enemies name and hp
+- Create a paragraph for the current_enemies name and hp
 - Using javascript DOM, update the .innerText of those elements
 - At the end of the "skirmish" function, update the hp on the screen for both player and monster

+## Homework

+- Add a value to your user object called "has_potion" and set the value to true
+- Add another button to the screen for 'drink potion'
+- When that button is clicked, call a function called 'drink potion'
+- In the function, set the "has_potion" key to false
+- Also, add 10hp to your user's current HP
+- If the game.user.has_potion is false, use an alert to let the user know that they don't have a potion to use.